Confronting Grand Challenges in Environmental Fluid Mechanics: Multiphase flow

 \subsection{Grand Challenges for wet flows}

-Turbidity currents (“underwater avalanches”) represent an excellent case study for reviewing some recent advances in our understanding of particle-laden flows, and for highlighting several open questions on which further progress is needed.
+Turbidity currents {(underwater avalanches)} represent an excellent case study for reviewing some recent advances in our understanding of particle-laden flows, and for highlighting several open questions on which further progress is needed.

 They represent the primary mechanism by which sediment is transported from shallow, coastal waters into the deep regions of the ocean~\cite{Meiburg2010}, and their size can be enormous.
-Often triggered by storms or earthquakes, a single large turbidity current can transport more than 100~km$^3$ of sediment, and it can travel over a distance exceeding 1000~km, carving out deep channels on the seafloor.
-They are responsible for the loss of water storage capacity of reservoirs as a result of sedimentation, and they pose a threat to underwater engineering infrastructure such as telecommunication cables and oil pipelines.
-When triggered by submarine landslides near the coast, they can result in the formation of tsunamis.
-The sedimentary rock formed by turbidity current deposits represents a prime target for hydrocarbon exploration.
+Often triggered by storms or earthquakes, a single large turbidity current can transport more than 100~km$^3$ of sediment, and it can travel over a distance exceeding 1,000~km, carving out deep channels on the seafloor.
+They are responsible for the loss of water storage capacity of reservoirs as a result of sedimentation, and they pose a threat to underwater engineering installations such as telecommunication cables and oil pipelines, {which renders them important in the context of the SDGs associated with safe drinking water supply {(SDG~$\#6$)} and sustainable infrastructure {(SDG $\#9$)}.} When triggered by submarine landslides near the coast, they can result in the formation of tsunamis.
+The sedimentary rock formed by turbidity current deposits represents a prime target for hydrocarbon exploration. {Turbidity currents are subject to the ocean transport mechanisms discussed in Sec.~IV, and they interact with the stratification of the ocean (cf. Sec.~III), which can give rise to such interesting phenomena as buoyancy reversal and lofting.
+At very large scales, their dynamics is furthermore affected by Earth's rotation.}

 Far above the sediment bed, individual sediment grains are small, and their volume fraction is generally below $O$(1\%), so that particle/particle interactions are largely negligible.
 These dilute regions can be modeled by a continuum approach based on the Navier-Stokes Boussinesq equations, where the local density is a function of temperature, salinity and sediment concentration~\cite{Necker2002,Cantero2009}.
 The evolution of the sediment concentration field can be described by a convection-diffusion equation, where the sediment is assumed to move with the superposition of the fluid velocity and the Stokes settling velocity.
 Computational simulations based on this approach have provided substantial insight into the mixing and entrainment behavior of turbidity currents, along with their energetics.
 Investigations based on this dilute limit have furthermore shed light on the conditions under which particle-laden flows can give rise to double-diffusive instabilities.
 In particular, they have been able to clarify the competition between double-diffusive and Rayleigh-Taylor instabilities in the mixing region of buoyant river plumes and ambient salt water~\cite{Yu2014,Burns2015}.
 Very recently, linear stability analysis and nonlinear simulations based on the dilute approach have identified a novel, settling-driven instability mechanism in two-component flows, whose nonlinear growth can result in the formation of layers and staircases~\cite{Alsinan2017,Reali2017}.